 SDLG: Sustainable Development through improved Local Governance

 Across the world, local governments can face growing demands, limited resources and complex challenges such as climate change, migration and rapid urbanisation.
-Sustainable Development through Improved Local Governance (SDLG) is a 5-year programme funded by the Ministry of Foreign Affairs.
-It strengthens local governments so they can respond more effectively to these pressures, deliver reliable services and work transparently with citizens.
+SDLG, a 5-year programme funded by the Ministry of Foreign Affairs, strengthens local governments so they can respond more effectively to these pressures, deliver reliable services and work transparently with citizens.

-We support municipalities in improving how they plan, budget and organise day-to-day services.
-We also help strengthen relationships with residents, civil society and local partners.
-In practice, this includes improving water management in flood-prone areas, strengthening local tax systems and developing policies that respond to the needs of both host communities and displaced people.
+SDLG works with municipalities to improve how they plan, budget and organise daily services.
+It also focuses on building stronger connections with residents, civil society and local partners.
+In practice, this includes improving water management in flood-prone areas, enhancing local tax systems and developing policies that respond to the needs of both host communities and displaced people.

-By strengthening how local governments operate, SDLG contributes to more effective public services and communities that are more resilient in times of change.
+By enabling local governments to operate more effectively, SDLG leads to better public services and helps communities become more resilient in times of change.

 Video

-A short explainer video to show what SDLG is all about (with French subtitles).
+Watch our short explainer video to understand what SDLG is all about (with French subtitles).

 About the programme